ktbyte/processing-libraries/GUI-library/Documentation/GUI-Documentation.md

 ```

-As explained in the the KTGUI library [example](#ktgui-library), the KTGUI library class automatically calls the ```draw()``` method of the _Slider_ class at the end of every _Processing.js_ frame.
-This way the shape of the _Slider_ object is updated automatically.
+As explained in the the KTGUI library [section](#ktgui-library), the KTGUI library class automatically calls the ```draw()``` method of the _Slider_ class at the end of every Processing.js ```draw()``` method cycle.
+This way the shape of the _Slider_ object is updated automatically without the need of user writing additional code for that.

-The practical use of _Slider_ is related to the moments in time when the user changes the slider value.
+The practical use of _Slider_ is related to the situations when the user changes the slider value.
 In order to 'attach' some wanted behavior to this _Slider_ event one must do the following:

 1. Create the class (or use existing one) that extends the ```KTGUIEventAdapter``` class.
 2. Override the particular method of the ```KTGUIEventAdapter``` class.
-Below is an example that shows how to react on the event when the user presses the mouse button while the cursor is inside the _Slider_ shape (here we create the anonymous class that extends the ```KTGUIEventAdapter``` class):
+Below is an example that shows how to react on the event when the user presses the mouse button while the cursor is inside the _Slider_ shape (for that, we create an anonymous class that extends the ```KTGUIEventAdapter``` class):

 ```java
   slider.addEventAdapters(new KTGUIEventAdapter() {